hust-linyi/MedISeg/README.md

 And the commands train/test with various tricks are also provided in  */config/.
 For the details of the segmentation tricks, please refer to the paper.

 ## Visualization
+From top to bottom: raw image, ground truth, prediction.

 [comment]: <> ()
 ![visualization](figures/res_isic.png)
 <div align="center">